Applications now open for 2024 Tech Transfer Boot Camp

 1. Boot Camp

 When the Tech Transfer Boot Camp returned following a pandemic-induced two-year hiatus, it wasn’t without concern that it wouldn’t regain its popularity.
-We were delighted to to see that our concerns were unjustified, but was 2022 just an anomaly?
+We were delighted to see that our concerns were unjustified, but was 2022 just an anomaly?
 Apparently not.
 Announcing the 2023 installment of Boot Camp became our most popular story, even overtaking the Innovation Awards at the top spot.
 As Boot Camp hits its stride, we can safely say the popular event isn’t going anywhere.
 In fact, plans to expand the offering with a spin-off event are in the works…stay tuned.

 UNeMed President and CEO Michael Dixon, PhD, (right) presents UNMC researcher Rebekah Gundry,PhD, with the 2023 Emerging Inventor award during the Innovation Awards ceremony on Thursday, Nov.
 2, 2023